ohmtech-io/uBridge-plugins/README.md

 git clone --recursive https://github.com/ohmtech-io/uBridge-plugins.git
 ```

+## Build and install the desired plugins
-__NOTE__: For building and installation instructions, check the README corresponding to each plugin.
+For building and installation instructions, check the README corresponding to each plugin.

 More documentation on: https://docs.ohmtech.io